 Tibetan Wall Art is a miracle of Tibetan art, which outlines changes in society on the plateau with crude, simple, and primitive painting methods splendid colors.
 The murals originated from Tibetan rock paintings, which have a wide range of subjects, including all aspects of production and life.
-There are also many patterns depicting nature, animals, and plants, such as hunting, grazing, expedition, dancing, etc. As time changes, the form of rock painting gradually developed.
+There are also many patterns depicting nature, animals, and plants, such as hunting, grazing, expedition, dancing, etc. As time changed, the form of rock painting gradually developed.
 Especially after the transfer of Buddhism into Tibet, rock paintings began to transform from cliffs and caves to murals, and the content was closely related to Buddhism.

 Tibetan Cliff and Rock Carving are treasures of the ancient Tibetan cultural heritage and an important part of Chinese sculpture art, with a unique style and extensive distribution.
 Therefore, some people say that Tibet is a stone carvings art gallery and library without walls.
 The Mani stones scattered throughout Tibet are a concrete manifestation of the evolution of these ancient customs. >>See more about Tibetan Cliff and Rock Carving

 The Epic of King Gesar is the longest epic in the world and a representative of Tibetan literature.
 King Gesar is a widely known name throughout Tibet, yet a fictitious hero in Tibetan legend, not a real historic person.
 There are many miracles around the famous mountains and rivers related to him.
 His stories are orally sung and passed down by Tibetan folk artists. >>See more about King Gesar

 The recommended places to experience art and culture in Tibet are the Potala Palace and the Tibet Museum.
 The treasure hall of Potala Palace showcases a large collection of valuable artworks, such as seals, gifts, Buddhism classics, palm-leaf manuscripts, Buddha statues, thangkas, and Tibetan Buddhist items.
 One of the most precious treasures is the statue of Hevajra Tantra made in the 14th century.
 Tibet Museum is Tibet's treasure trove and the first modern museum, where you can not only appreciate the precious collection of Tibetan art but also learn about various Tibetan folk arts.